Emon201038/ph-lvl2-assignment-3/readme.md

 ## 5 DELETE BOOk

 This endpoint is used to delete a specific book from the database using its unique identifier (`bookId`).
 The deletion is permanent, and once executed, the book will no longer be accessible through the API.
+**Note:** deleted books related borrwed items will delete. this is done by post hook

 #### Request Parameters